jonmackeyparty/nba-atlas-with-javascript/project_notes.md

         (or append to parent element)
         each element in the list should be be a link; once clicked, it can show the league detail

+        ** be aware may need an explicit serializer for trimming data **

       --this will be an onclick --> get to the leagues controller --